 \end{figure*}

-The selected configuration of the biarticular exoskeleton in {\it noload} condition was "Ec" with 30 and 50 N-m peak torque in the hip and knee actuators, and it was compared to the same configuration (i.e., "Ec") in the {\it loaded} condition in which they had practically the same power consumption.
-In order to conduct the comparison with the similar metabolic burden reduction, the same configuration of the device in the {\it noload} condition (i.e., "Ec") was compared to the biarticular exoskeleton with 50 and 60 N-m peak torque in the hip and knee actuators represented by "Cb" on the Pareto front of the {\it loaded} biarticular exoskeleton.\\
+The selected configuration of the biarticular exoskeleton in the {\it noload} condition was "Ec" with 30 and 50 N-m peak torque in the hip and knee actuators, respectively, and it was compared to the same configuration (i.e., "Ec") in the {\it loaded} condition, in which they had practically the same power consumption.
+In order to conduct a comparison with the similar metabolic burden reduction, the same configuration of the device in the {\it noload} condition (i.e., "Ec") was compared to the biarticular exoskeleton with 50 and 60 N-m peak torque in the hip and knee actuators represented by "Cb" on the Pareto front of the {\it loaded} biarticular exoskeleton.\\

 Comparing the metabolic rate of assisted subjects by the biarticular devices in two conditions, which were similar metabolic cost reduction conditions and the same power consumption condition, were represented in Figure \ref{Fig_Case03_Energy_Plot}.
 The metabolic rates of subjects in both conditions show that the metabolic rate of the {\it loaded} subjects was reduced considerably, and there was no significant difference between subjects walking with no load and the {\it loaded} subjects assisted by the biarticular device.
-The power consumption of the hip actuators and knee actuators showed no significant differences when the selected device was consuming a similar amount of power in different loading conditions.
-Additionally, a similar performance in power consumption of two different configurations of the biarticular exoskeleton delivering a similar amount of assistance in different load conditions has been observed, which is represented in Figure \ref{Fig_Case03_RMSE}\subref{Fig_Case03_RMSE_SameMetabolicConsumption}.\\
+The power consumption of the hip actuators and knee actuators showed no significant differences when the selected device consumed a similar amount of power in different loading conditions.
+Additionally, a similar performance in the power consumption of two different configurations of the biarticular exoskeleton delivering a similar amount of assistance in different load conditions was observed, which is represented in Figure \ref{Fig_Case03_RMSE}\subref{Fig_Case03_RMSE_SameMetabolicConsumption}.\\

-The absence of a significant difference between two devices with different configurations and different load conditions can facilitate designing a battery with a robust performance to the different load conditions.
+The absence of a significant difference between the two devices with different configurations and different load conditions can facilitate designing a battery with a robust performance to the different load conditions.
 This performance can also help to have a general mechanical design for an exoskeleton to assist subjects in different load conditions and assistance levels.
 Nevertheless, the high within-subject deviations and outliers of power consumption indicate high contrast within-subjects, which can complicate obtaining general power profiles for the device.\\

 The performance assessment of the same biarticular configuration in two different load conditions by employing MAF showed that the performance of the biarticular exoskeleton in the {\it loaded} condition was improved (1.40$\pm$0.80 W/kg) in comparison with the {\it noload} condition, in which the MAF value was 1.01$\pm$0.70 W/kg.
 Although the increase in the device's positive power in the {\it loaded} condition was expected, improvement of the MAF value shows that this increase in positive power was delivered to the subjects effectively.
-In the meanwhile, comparing the devices with the same effect on the metabolic cost reduction of subjects in different load conditions showed superior performance of the biarticular device in the {\it loaded} in which devices in the {\it loaded} and {\it noload} circumstances had 2.08$\pm$0.69 and 1.01 $\pm$0.69 W/kg MAF value, which can indicate inefficiency of noload device power profiles in general.\\
+In the meanwhile, comparing the devices with the same effect on the metabolic cost reduction of subjects in different load conditions showed the superior performance of the biarticular device in the {\it loaded} condition in which devices in the {\it loaded} and {\it noload} circumstances had 2.08$\pm$0.69 and 1.01 $\pm$0.69 W/kg MAF values, which can indicate an/the inefficiency of noload device power profiles in general.\\

 \begin{figure*}